David Lee (archdeacon of Llandaff)

-David Stanley Lee was Archdeacon of Llandaff from 1991 to 1997.
+David Stanley Lee (born 20 February 1930) is a British clergyman in the Church in Wales who was Archdeacon of Llandaff, from 1991 to 1997.

+Biography

-Lee was born in 1930 and educated at the University of Wales; and ordained in 1958.
+Lee was born on 20 February 1930, educated at the University of Wales, and ordained in 1958.
 After curacies in Caerau and Port Talbot – pioneering an industrial chaplaincy to the steelworks, he was Rector of Merthyr Tydfil until his appointment as Archdeacon.